Not Here Justice in Action NetworkDownload the Strategic Roadmap

-Because Human Trafficking is the fastest growing crime in the world, we need to focus and educate more on Prevention, Protection, Prosecution and Partnerships in order for us to put an end to trafficking and offer assistance seeking both justice and restoration to those who have been victimized.
-This will be the focus of our next conference here in Maine.
+Because human trafficking is the fastest growing crime in the world, we need to focus and educate more on Prevention, Protection, Prosecution and Partnerships in order for us to put an end to trafficking and offer assistance, justice, and restoration to those who have been victimized.

 Human trafficking IS happening here.
 In the US.
 In Maine.
 In our communities.
 We can ALL do something.
 We can ALL use our time, talents, resources, and gifts to combat human trafficking right now, right where we live.
 Check out this video, created by an inspired group of compassionate and talented individuals who worked together to produce something remarkable: